SoftwareHeritage/swh-alter/docs/usage.rst

 --------------------------------

-``swh alter recovery-bundle restore`` will restore all objects contained in a recovery bundle.
+``swh alter recovery-bundle restore`` will restore all objects contained in a recovery bundle to the “primary” storage.
 In order to proceed, this command requires enough shared secrets to be recovered.
 Alternatively, the bundle decryption key can be provided.

 This command also requires the appropriate permissions needed to update Software Heritage storage, journal and object storage.